 Our campus, like the global community, is contending with COVID-19 and working to adapt to a new normal.
 Many are rapidly working on solutions.
 See all COVID-19 developments from University of Michigan Engineering.

-The COVID-19 crisis may be unfolding on an unprecedented scale, but to U-M engineering associate professor Siqian Shen, its web of logistical puzzles seems eerily familiar.
+Original article: The COVID-19 crisis may be unfolding on an unprecedented scale, but to U-M engineering associate professor Siqian Shen, its web of logistical puzzles seems eerily familiar.
 Where to put testing centers, which public facilities to close, and how to allocate ICU beds and design medical triage processes are the kinds of problems that industrial operations researchers like her have been solving for decades.
 She believes models that are saving businesses money today could be used to save lives tomorrow.

 “We have a large body of research that has traditionally been used to site retail stores, to optimize inventory and production, to manage stock levels as demand for products varies by season,” said Shen, who is an associate professor of industrial operations and engineering and civil and environmental engineering.
 “From a mathematical perspective, the COVID-19 pandemic presents a very similar set of challenges but on a much larger scale.
 The same supply chain management models could be used to solve problems associated with it.”

 Shen is taking matters into her own hands to help get the research to those who can use it.
 In the days and weeks ahead, she’ll be putting together a series of open-access online documents that outline a range of COVID-19 disease intervention and prevention related problems, paired with the industrial operations models and research that could help solve them.
 She hopes it will speed research, both by connecting challenges with the researchers who can tackle them and by building awareness about the suite of industrial engineering tools that could be used to fight COVID-19.